GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 3) Run this command:

 ```
-# /opt/opendj/bin/ldapsearch -p 1636 -Z -X -D 'cn=directory manager,o=gluu' -w 'YOUR_BIND_PASSWORD' -b o=gluu ou=people 1.1
+# /opt/opendj/bin/ldapsearch -p 1636 -Z -X -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -b o=gluu ou=people 1.1
 ```

 and remember the displayed dn of the People ou for future use.

 4) While staying in the chrooted environment, create the file `~/add_user.ldif` using your favorite text editor, and copy the following lines to it:

 ```
 dn: inum=tempadmin,ou=people,o=@!F9CC.D762.4778.1032!0001!2C72.BB87,o=gluu